 - The evaluation has confirmed Member States' concerns in relation to the absence of a common legal framework on data retention at EU level.
-This has an impact on the effectiveness of criminal investigations and prosecutions, in particular in terms of reliability and admissibility of evidence to the courts, based on the collection of electronic communication data, as well as on cross-border judicial cooperation.
+This has an impact on the effectiveness of criminal investigations and prosecutions, in particular on the collection of electronic communication data to be used as evidence in Courts, as well as on cross-border judicial cooperation.
+The evaluation emphasised the need for a common approach at EU level.
 A common reflection process involving the EU institutions and the Member States is currently ongoing to address the issue of data retention with a view to identifying legal and practical solutions to the challenges arising from the ECJ case law. - Sexual child abuse on the Internet in its various forms has significantly increased in recent years.
 In order to effectively combat such forms of crime, a wide range of both preventive (i.a. training and information campaigns aimed at raising awareness) and of coercive measures (blocking access or removal of illegal content) involving both the public and the private sector are implemented to a various extent in the Member States.
-The evaluation has shown that only some Member States have a national database dedicated to victims' identification for combating the sexual abuse of children; the others Member States who only use Interpol's International Child Sexual Exploitation Database (ICSE-DB), have been recommended to develop such national database.
-Several Member States have measures to prevent re-victimisation, including in some cases to protect victims and witnesses of child sexual abuse during criminal proceedings.
-Good cooperation between all relevant stakeholders, namely the Law Enforcement Authorities, the hotlines, NGOs and ISPs has been identified as an essential element to tackle this forms of crime.
+The evaluation has shown that only some Member States have a national database dedicated to victims' identification for combating the sexual abuse of children; the other Member States who only use Interpol's International Child Sexual Exploitation Database (ICSE-DB), have been recommended to develop such national database.
+Several Member States have measures to prevent re-victimisation of children, including in some cases to protect victims and witnesses of child sexual abuse during criminal proceedings.
+Good cooperation between all relevant stakeholders, namely the LEA, the hotlines, NGOs and ISPs has been identified as an essential element to tackle this form of crime. - As regards cyber-security, a crucial role in monitoring and responding to cyber incidents is played by the national CSIRTs that the majority of the Member States have already established.
+Moreover, Member States shall introduce into their national law the obligation for operators of essential services to report without delay cyberincidents having a significant impact on the continuity of essential services to the competent Authorities or the CSIRT.
+Both issues are provided for by the NIS Directive and will have to be implemented by 9 May 2018.

-- As regards cyber-security, a crucial role in monitoring and responding to cyber incidents is played by the national CERTs that the majority of the Member States have already established.
-Moreover, it was recommended to Member States to introduce into their national law the obligation for the private sector to report without delay cyber-attack incidents having a significant impact on the continuity of essential services to the LEAs.
-Both issues are provided for by the NIS Directive and will have to be implemented by 9 May 2018. - Since cybercrime, other cyber-related crimes and their investigation frequently involve more Member States, cooperation and sharing of information with EU Agencies Europol/EC3, Eurojust, the EJN and ENISA is a priority.
+- As investigations of cybercrime "stricto sensu" and cyber-enabled crimes frequently involve more than one Member States, cooperation and sharing of information with and, where applicable, by EU Agencies Europol/EC3, Eurojust, the EJN, EJCN and ENISA is a priority.
 For the same reason a more extensive use of the Joint investigation Teams (JITs) was recommended, as an effective instrument for conducting cross-border investigations. - The Internet has no borders, and therefore smooth and well-functioning international cooperation is crucial for tackling cybercrime efficiently.
-However, as highlighted by the evaluation, MLA procedures are on the contrary slow, time-consuming and ineffective, with a negative impact on the investigations, as digital evidence is volatile and must be handled rapidly.
+However, as highlighted by the evaluation, MLA procedures are often slow, time-consuming and ineffective, with a negative impact on the investigations, whereas there is a need to obtain e-evidence rapidly because of its volatility.
 There is consequently a need to speed up the handling of MLA requests in cybercrime investigations.
 In addition, Member States have been encouraged i.a. to make more frequent use of Eurojust, EJN and Europol tools and to develop informal contacts with the competent foreign authorities in order to obtain faster responses to MLA requests.